blockchainsllc/in3-docs/docs/getting_started.md

         the limit of nodes to store in the client.

     --keepIn3
         if true, the in3-section of the response will be kept.
 Otherwise, it will be removed after validating the data.
-This is useful for debugging or if the proof should be used afterward.
+This is useful for debugging or if the proof is used afterward.

     --format
         the format for sending the data to the client.
 Default is JSON, but using CBOR means using only 30-40% of the payload since it uses binary encoding.